joshbot1/joshbot1/README.md

 - 👋 Hi, I’m chirag
-i love to explore every aspect of life and alwats a seeker :)
+i love to explore every aspect of life and always a seeker :)